jjay1288/NetworkAttackProject/README.md

 #### II.
 Target 1: Metasploitable

 ​	This machine is an imported Virtual Machine imported  into ESXi of [Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html).
 It is an intentionally vulnerable Linux machine designed for Penetration Testing.
+The goal for this target will be to explore some of the more interesting vulnerabilities (because SMB is too easy to break).

-##### Nmap
+##### A) Enumeration

 ##### 192.168.1.209

-The initial Nmap scan with default scripts can be found [here](https://git.rjphillips.online/main/networkattacksproject/-/blob/main/target/scans/nmapinitial)
+To begin, I usually start with a basic script scan using Nmap.
+The output file containing results can be found [here](https://git.rjphillips.online/main/networkattacksproject/-/blob/main/target/scans/nmapinitial).

 | Port      | State | Service     | Version                             |
 | --------- | ----- | ----------- | ----------------------------------- |